katsuya94/grime/README.md

 * [ ] Make command line utility for generating bindings for arbitrary go packages
 * [ ] Use consistent coding style with success cases in tail-position
 * [ ] Implement variadic lambdas
-* [ ] Consider removing error handling in match in favor of a panic
-* [ ] Consider adding match result type for easy result retrieval

 ## Notes

 * https://github.com/racket/r6rs is the only explicit implementation of r6rs found so far
-* Implementation plan
-  * Implement syntax-case style pattern matching
-  * Use pattern matching directly to implement core functionality
-  * Refactor into library implemenation
-  * Define syntax-rules in terms of syntax-case